 When bound to promoters or enhancers, DNA-binding proteins can either activate or repress transcription of nearby genes.
 During inflammation or in response to a drug, activator and repressor proteins can compete to occupy the same DNA region and their interplay determines whether the associated gene is transcribed.
 While competition for DNA promoters is generally thought to limit transcription, our work with NF-kB family transcription factors has led to the tantalizing suggestion that competition can diversify transcriptional responses to cues in the cellular milieu.
 Depending on the relative abundance of activator and repressor proteins in a cell, and their respective affinity for a promoter DNA sequence, distinct classes of transcription emerge – in the same cell, 100’s of NF-kB regulated genes can be transcribed uniquely even though their transcription is regulated by the same proteins.
+See Lee et al. for more description.
 One of our goals is to understand how the expression of system-specific competitors ‘fine-tune’ transcription, and how variability in the abundance of activator and repressor proteins between single cells affect their response.
 By integrating experimental and computational techniques, we aim to quantify and model competition-dependent transcription with single-cell resolution.

 Signal transduction in dynamic microenvironments: